COVID-19 Safety Guidelines on Our Tours

-- Upon request, we will continue to offer valet style service in setting up our guest’s personal scuba equipment.
-The crew will sanitize their hands in between each diver.
-We advise divers to set up their own kit.
+- Upon request, we will continue to offer valet-style service in setting up our guest’s personal scuba equipment.

-- Rental regulators are disinfected with a CDC recommended and EPA-N list approved solution for Covid-19.
-At this time we cannot disinfect BCD’s and Wetsuits for Covid-19.
+- Rental regulators and BCD inflators are disinfected with a CDC-recommended and EPA-N list approved solution for Covid-19.
 We encourage guests that have not yet purchased their own equipment to take the plunge and use Covid19 as your excuse to complete your dive kit!
 Click here to find more reasons to complete your dive kit!

 - Guests will have their own personal mask rinse bucket on the Honu One.
 Do not use spit as a defog.
 If you wish to do so wait until you are in the ocean.
 We will spray your mask with defog and you will use your individual rinse bucket.

 - The Honu Lele will use the hose to rinse masks.

 - Waivers MUST be signed by 5pm the evening before the morning charter.
 Guests will use their personal devices to complete waivers.
 You must be able to present your dive card prior to boarding the vessel – physical or ecard.

 - Guests should bring their own REUSABLE and full water bottle to limit their risk of using the communal water refill station on board.